4 Things Every Parent Should Know About Child-Resistant Packaging

 As thorough as that list may seem, there are still many things that do not fall under government regulations for special packaging yet still pose a safety risk to young children.

 Thankfully, there are responsible brands out there taking preventative steps to protect little ones using safer packaging, even though they aren’t obligated to do so.
-You’ll soon notice recognizable laundry brands using the Child-Guard™ slider on flexible pouches.
+You may have noticed brands like Tide® using the Child-Guard® slider on flexible pouches.
 Don’t be surprised if you start to see these types of child-resistant flexible pouches popping up in the lawn and garden areas of the store, too!

 3. Truly Child-Resistant Packaging Must be Tested